OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 With [SpringMVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) or [SpringBoot](https://spring.io/projects/spring-boot), you can define a global error handler by implementing the following class in your project.
 Spring Framework 6 introduced [the problem details based on RFC 7807](https://github.com/spring-projects/spring-framework/issues/27052).

-We indicate to the handler, via the annotation [@ExceptionHandler](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ExceptionHandler.html), to act when any exception extending the class *java.lang.Exception* is thrown by the application.
+We ask the handler, via the annotation [@ExceptionHandler](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ExceptionHandler.html), to act when any exception extending the class *java.lang.Exception* is thrown by the application.
 We also use the [ProblemDetail class](https://docs.spring.io/spring-framework/docs/6.0.0/javadoc-api/org/springframework/http/ProblemDetail.html) to create the response object.

 ``` java
 import org.springframework.http.HttpStatus;